EmersonElectricCo/lowball-arangodb-authdb/README.md

 __Notes__

-The authentication database interface expects to have a collection to itself.
-Documents which it attempts to load which do not match the `Token` specification will be deleted.
+The authentication database implementation expects to have a collection to itself.
+Documents it attempts to load which do not match the `Token` specification will be deleted.

+Multiple Lowball Applications should have no issue interacting with the same ArangoDB backend.
+However, you should be wary